Chite14/Amazon-products-Analysis/README.md

 EDA involved exploring the sales data to answer the key questions;

-1. What is the overall average or sales trend or profit or depreciation?
+1. What is the top 8 highest and lowest category rating count?
-2. which products sold the most?
+2. which products have the highest rating?
 3. what periods had peak sales, made most money?
 4. Which products had the least ratings?